BulkiestPizza/Notes/Humanaties/Tibet.md

+18-11-2021 at 12:28
+#Tibet

+---
 # Tibet
+---

 ## Introduction to Tibet

-1. Tibet is located on the tibetan plateau west? of the gobi desert and is apart of the peoples republic of china
+1. Tibet is located on the Tibetan plateau west? of the gobi desert and is apart of the peoples republic of china
 2. it has a population of 3.5 million
 3. ![](../attachments/1200px-Flag_of_Tibet.svg.png)
 4. Tibetan and English